The Pastor’s Study

 If our goal is and it certainly should be; to be devoted to the studying of God’s Word.
 It will help to have the right tools; primarily having a Bible; and for certain a great study Bible will prove indispensable, lots of Christians keep a journal or notebook to record their thoughts and notes of what they glean from Scripture.
 A concordance can be a great help when it comes to the study of individual words; how they’re used, where they’re used, and that is huge when it comes to a greater understanding of God’s Holy Word.
 A good commentary or two from trusted sources can always shed helpful light on passages that are difficult to grasp.
 Then time spent in meditation with our Lord will prove indispensable.

-Our children are putting on their backpacks and heading back to school to learn.
-We too as Christians need to grab our backpacks and head to the school of devotion Bible study … remembering that devotion means, “commitment plus affection.”
+As our children are putting on their backpacks and going to school to learn, we too as Christians need to grab our backpacks and head to the school of devotion Bible study … remembering that devotion means, “commitment plus affection.”

 Through the love of Christ,